xSen1or/CoachingAssistant/README.md

 ```

 Notes on the packaged JAR
-- The project is configured with Maven Shade Plugin to produce a runnable JAR with `Main-Class` set to `gr.huadit.Main`.
+- Built with Maven Shade Plugin to produce a runnable JAR with `Main-Class` set to `gr.huadit.Main`.
 - If you encounter classpath issues, try the classpath form shown above.

+CLI usage details
+- Flags handled in `ArgumentHandler`:
+  - `-gui`: Opens the GUI
+  - `-term`: Terminal mode (requires one or more input files; optional `-w <weight>`)
+  - `-w <weight>`: Weight argument used in calculations; only valid in `-term` mode
+- Input files:
+  - Only `.tcx` files are accepted; otherwise the app will error with "Invalid file type!"
+  - XML parsing is implemented via `XMLSingleFileReader` and `XMLMultipleFileReader` routed through `PathParser`.
+- When required arguments are missing in `-term` mode, the app prints usage and exits with code 1.

-Project structure (selected)
+Project structure (from `src/main/java`)
 ```
 CoachingAssistant/
 ├── pom.xml